Boiler Return Pipe Cold – How to Fix Boiler Flow?

 - A boiler filter to catch heating sludge

-It’s worth noting, both above devices will need to be cleaned out at each service.
+It’s worth noting, both of the above devices will need to be cleaned out at each service.
 If not, they will fill with debris, and won’t be able to catch anything else circulating in the system.
+Over time, untreated sludge buildup causes damage to the boiler’s expensive internal components, such as the heat exchanges.
+Sludge-related damage is so common that even premium boiler care plans do not cover the associated cost of repairs, so it’s up to you to prevent sludge build up through regular maintenance.

 #4 – Microbore Pipework